Contemplations from one man’s journey back from Atheism

 Lessons and contemplations from: ‘The journey of the one who returned from Atheism to the Fitrah.’

-The original video, in Arabic only, can be viewed below:
+The interview was carried out by Shaykh Mutlaq al-Jasir, hafidhahullah, the video, in Arabic only, can be viewed below:

 His upbringing and background

-• He is from an Arab Muslim country, having grown up in a righteous, cultured and well-read family.
+• He is from an Arab Muslim country, having grown up in a righteous, cultural and educated family.
 He is known for his intelligence, general knowledge and photographic memory.

 • He loved reading as a young boy.
 This love for reading was instilled in him from a young age by his father who encouraged him and his siblings to read.
-However, he would read anything – the good and bad – without any distinguishing.
-[1] As a child, amongst other books, he read fictional stories such as, ‘A tale of the two cities’ (by Charles Dickens), ‘The Merchant of Venice’ (by William Shakespeare), ‘The Black Tulip’ (by Alexandre Dumas), as well as other children’s stories such as the Superman series and similar tales of superheroes.
+However, he would read anything – the good and bad.
+[1] The books he read as a child include, ‘A Tale of the Two Cities’ (by Charles Dickens); ‘The Merchant of Venice’ (by William Shakespeare); ‘The Black Tulip’ (by Alexandre Dumas), as well as other children’s stories such as the Superman series and similar tales of superheroes.
 He now feels that books of this nature are not written for mere pleasure; rather they carry within them subtle yet strong ideas that are implanted in the minds of young children.

-• Islāmic questions about belief were not only forbidden in his family but they were frowned upon.
+• Islāmic questions about belief were not only left unanswered in his family but they were frowned upon.
 Such questions were equated to weak īmān.

 How did he end up becoming an Atheist?